Get a Backup and Restore

 Backing up your exchange periodically is extremely important.
 In this section, we explain how you can get a backup of your exchange and then restore it.

 There are 3 things you should always periodically backup and store safely.

-The HollaEx Kit folder got every necessary configuration for your exchange and certain credentials and secrets used.
+The HollaEx Kit folder got every necessary configuration for your exchange, certain credentials, and secrets used.
 It includes your exchange name, logo, currencies, trading pairs, and even your secrets such as database passwords.
 So please make sure to always keep it safe.
-It also means that once you kept HollaEx Kit safe, It is very easy to recreate the entire exchange infrastructure.
+It also means that by keeping the HollaEx Kit safe, It is very easy to recreate the entire exchange infrastructure.

 hollaex toolbox --backup